DQNEO/S3Signer/README.md

-# An PHP library for AmazonS3 direct uploading
+# A PHP library for AmazonS3 direct uploading

 You can upload files from your browser directly to AmazonS3.